Hans Ulrich Obrist

 HUO

-The poet and artist, Etel Adnan, who was an important mentor of mine, passed away some weeks ago.
-She told me we need to listen to each other.
-That we need to focus on love and not suspicion, the common future, and to not live isolated from each other.
-I want to work and contribute to the world not only through a curatorial practice.
-It’s not just about putting objects on the wall.
-Of course, if I do a group show and I put together different objects in the world, that is a form of junction making, undeniably.
-But the goal is to also bring people from different worlds together.
+The poet and artist Etel Adnan, who was an important mentor to me, passed away some weeks ago.
+She told me that we need to listen to one another—that we must focus on love rather than suspicion, and on a shared future rather than separation.
+I carry that with me.
+I want my work to contribute to the world not only through what might be called curatorial practice.
+It’s not simply about placing objects on a wall.
+Of course, when I bring works together in a group exhibition, that is a form of junction-making.
+But the larger aim is to bring people from different worlds into relation.

 EO

-In your interview with Ballard, he speaks to this same theme: “Very few people today are old enough to remember how traumatized Britain was by the Second World War (which in many ways we had lost).
+In your conversation with J. G. Ballard, he speaks to a similar impulse: “Very few people today are old enough to remember how traumatized Britain was by the Second World War (which in many ways we had lost).
 The British were locked into an exhausted present, and were trying to find their way back into the past, where they hoped they might be happier and discover their former certainties.
 A hopeless quest.
 A new future has to be built from scratch…”

 HUO